What is a tension headache?

 - Exercising regularly each day for at least 30 minutes

-- Eating meals without skipping any, especially breakfast
+- Eating regular meals without skipping any, especially breakfast

 - Avoiding headache triggers, such as certain foods and lack of sleep